ForLoveOfCats/floc_lib/README.md

  * `typeof` expression

 This is known to compile and run with Clang and GCC when compiling in C++ mode.
-The example code in `playground/playground.cpp` sucessfully runs with both both `ubsan` and `asan`.
+The example code in `playground/playground.cpp` successfully runs with both both `ubsan` and `asan`.

 Please do not use this for any serious projects.
 The hashmap implementation